Logarithmic Sobolev inequalities for generalised Cauchy measures: Rescaled generalised Cauchy measures

-In order to obtain a lower bound of the optimal constant, whenever it exists, it is sufficient to exhibit an appropriate test functions, or an appropriate sequence of test functions, blowing up in $\L^2(\mu_{\sigma,\beta})$.
+This lemma shows that it is sufficient to work on the rescaled measures.
+Since we want to control the sharpness of our inequalities, we need a lower bound on the optimal constant.
+To do this, it is sufficient to have a suitable test function, or a suitable sequence of test functions, that blow up in $\L^2(\mu_{\beta,\sigma})$.

-\begin{prop} For all $n\geq1$, $\sigma>1$ and $\beta>n/2$, if $\mu_{\beta,\sigma}$ satisfies a logarithmic Sobolev inequality with weight $\omega\log(\omega)$ and constant $C$, then we have \end{prop}
+\begin{prop} For all $n\geq1$, $\sigma>1$ and $\beta>n/2$, if $\mu_{\beta,\sigma}$ satisfies a logarithmic Sobolev inequality with weight $\omega_\sigma\log(\omega_\sigma)$ and constant $C$, then we have \end{prop}

-\begin{proof} For $\varepsilon>0$, we define $f_\varepsilon=\omega^\varepsilon$.
-These functions are square-integrable if and only if $\varepsilon<(2\beta-n)/4$ and in this case, we have
+\begin{proof} For $\varepsilon>0$, we define $f_\varepsilon=\omega_\sigma^\varepsilon$.
+These functions are square-integrable if and only if $\varepsilon<(2\beta-n)/4=\varepsilon_0$ and in this case, we have